Umbria – The Green Heartland of Italy

 Economy

-The present economic structure emerged from a series of transformations which took place mainly in the 1970s and 1980s.
-During this period there was rapid expansion among small and medium-sized firms and a gradual retrenchment among the large firms which had hitherto characterised the region’s industrial base.
+The present economic structure emerged from a series of transformations which took place mainly in the 1960’s, 1970s and 1980s.
+During this period there was rapid expansion among small and medium-sized firms and a gradual retrenchment among the large firms which had hitherto characterized the region’s industrial base.
 This process of structural adjustment is still going on.

-For more information on Umbria http://www.initaly.com/regions/umbria/umbria.htm
+For more information on Umbria visit: https://www.italia.it/en/umbria